Types of Men's Shoes

 The saddle is sometimes referred to as a “penny keeper.”

 Sneakers (also called trainers, athletic shoes, tennis shoes, gym shoes, kicks, sports shoes, flats, running shoes, or runners) are shoes primarily designed for sports or other forms of physical exercise, but which are now also widely used for everyday casual wear.

-Sneaker is a term that is mostly used in North America while the term for similar shoes in England and Australia is joggers and trainers.
+“Sneakers” is a term that is mostly used in North America, whereas the term for similar shoes in England and Australia is “joggers” and “trainers,” respectively.

 The majority of Arabic sandals usually come in open-toe designs.
-Wearing a pair of these slippers effectively covers one’s foot, thanks to the clever concept behind them.
-Arabic slippers can protect you from the different weather elements without the need for straps or slingbacks.
+Wearing a pair of these slippers effectively covers one’s foot thanks to the clever concept behind them.
+Arabic slippers can protect you from different weather elements without the need for straps or slingbacks.
 Moreover, their sophisticated appearance makes them ideal for both casual and formal events.
-It was not long before these elegant sandals evolved and had many variations.
+It wasn’t long before these elegant sandals evolved into many variations.
 The changes they experienced affected the slipper’s stitching, material, quality, and more.
 What was a necessity back then turned into a statement when it comes to fashion.
-Nevertheless, Arabic slippers never failed to retain their simplicity, and that’s why they remain in style until now.
+Nevertheless, Arabic sandals never fail to retain their simplicity and that’s why they remain in style today.

-Broguing is a decorative feature made of appealing patterns of small perforations.
-Brogues are commonly worn for casual events because their neat design topped with decorative little holes makes them suitable for almost any set of apparel you pair them with.
+Broguing is a decorative feature comprising appealing patterns of small perforations.
+Brogues are commonly worn for casual events because their neat design topped with decorative little holes makes them suitable for almost any set of apparel you choose.

 Historically, the holes in the visible edges of brogues were meant to let water out.
 That’s because they were originally made for countrymen who travel in wetlands.